It looks like you are using Internet Explorer, which unfortunately is not supported. Please use a modern browser like Chrome, Firefox, Safari or Edge.

 That makes a lot of sense.
 In a video you starred in, you mentioned your current work in the financial sector.
 Could you elaborate on that?

-We’re currently developing a new tool for our client in financial business that will make life easier for both their employees and customers.
+We’re currently developing a new tool for our client in finance that will make life easier for both their employees and customers.
 After over a year of concepts, design, and prototyping, we’re nearing the launch.
 The pilot phase is already underway, so we’re currently monitoring the tool’s usage to ensure it meets its goals from both a business and end-user perspective.
 A very exciting phase of the project!

 How do you tackle client challenges using service design?